 Other Info: Not included: two local round-trip flights (Quito to/from the Amazon and Quito to/from the Galápagos) which are estimated to total $800, and Galápagos entry fee of $100.

 This trip has a maximum of 15.

-- Experience the rainforest on foot, chalking up amazing experiences such as spotting different types of monkeys and insects, tasting native plants, and learning about dozens of species
+- Experience the Amazon rainforest by canoe and on foot, spotting different types of monkeys and insects, tasting native plants, and learning about dozens of species in this elaborate ecosystem

 - Climb your way up to the rainforest canopy, with breathtaking views of untamed wilderness, rare birds and howling monkeys